CSE110-Coblenz/cse-110-project-team-24/src/screens/NewYorkScreen/README.md

 - **Dual Taxi Animation**: Two taxis move continuously across the screen in opposite directions (left-to-right and right-to-left)
 - **True/False Fact Pairs**: Each round displays two NYC facts - one true, one false
-- **Scoring System**: Players earn points by clicking the correct taxi
+- **Scoring System**: Players earn exactly one point by selecting the correct taxi before making a mistake
-- **Speed Challenge**: After clicking the correct taxi first, players can click it multiple times to test their clicking speed and maximize points
+- **Perfect Run Challenge**: Completing every fact pair without a wrong first click is required to reach the global results screen; otherwise, the player must immediately retry

 ### Scoring Rules

-- **Correct First Click**: If the player clicks the correct taxi first, they can click it unlimited times during that round for maximum points
+- **Single Point Ceiling**: Only the first correct click per round counts—subsequent clicks on the correct taxi do not add extra points
 - **Wrong First Click Penalty**: If the player clicks the wrong taxi before the correct one, that round is "locked" and no points can be earned for the remainder of that question
 - **Round Reset**: Each time a new fact pair appears (when taxis reset their positions), the round state resets and players get a fresh chance
+- **Cycle Completion**: After all fact pairs have appeared once, the game pauses; a perfect score triggers the global results screen, otherwise a retry overlay is displayed

 ### Visual Features